rsocket/rsocket-rpc-js/rsocket-rpc-js/resources/README.md

 ### `bumpVersion.js`

 Dependency-aware helper script for bumping a package version number.
-For example `resources/bumpVersion.js --patch frames` will bump the "proteus-js-frames" package from version "x.y.z" to "x.y.z+1", and also bump all the packages that depend on it (directly or transitively).
+For example `resources/bumpVersion.js --patch frames` will bump the "rsocket-rpc-frames" package from version "x.y.z" to "x.y.z+1", and also bump all the packages that depend on it (directly or transitively).